Daniel Craig faces off with supervillain Rami Malek in No Time to Die, his explosive final James Bond film

 Daniel Craig is mad as hell.

-The actor, dashing in a tuxedo, is shooting an intricately choreographed action sequence for his fifth James Bond movie, the Cary Joji Fukunaga-directed No Time to Die (out April 10) at Britain’s famed Pinewood Studios.
+The actor, dashing in a tuxedo, is shooting an intricately choreographed action sequence for his fifth James Bond movie, the Cary Joji Fukunaga-directed No Time to Die at Britain's famed Pinewood Studios.
 This set piece takes place at a hotel in Havana where the MI6 agent and Paloma (Ana de Armas), a CIA agent, are battling members of the secret and sinister organization SPECTRE.
 On this October afternoon, Craig must catch a gun flung into the air by an injured SPECTRE henchman; embrace the also-armed de Armas; pretend to shoot the gun; balletically circle around with his costar; fake-fire the gun again; and finally disengage from the actress so their characters can find shelter behind a pair of pillars.
 To an onlooker, all of this looks spectacularly difficult, but it is clear that the trickiest part for Craig is actually catching the weapon.
 The actor finally manages to snatch the gun out of the air, but then he fumbles it, ruining the take.
-The Brit’s famous face crumbles into an expression of self-disgust and hot rage as he walks out of shot.
+The Brit's famous face crumbles into an expression of self-disgust and hot rage as he walks out of shot.

 "I beat myself up about these things too much," Craig, 51, says a couple of months later in New York on the day of his EW cover shoot.
 "And, actually, the way to get it right is to relax.
 Once I relaxed, it worked a treat."